thecdil/ds-camp-2025/pages/about.md

 Static vs. Dynamic web:

+- Dynamic web = WordPress, Drupal, Omeka, other CMS. --> a piece of software that you install on your server, that you have to continuously update and maintain.
+- Static web --> some files (html, css, js, images) that you put on a server.
 - [Static Web Methodology as a Sustainable Approach to Digital Humanities Projects](https://journal.code4lib.org/articles/18372)

 Orientation to development environment: